Sunny with a High Near 85

 Today

-Partly sunny, with a high near 85.
-Breezy, with a light and variable wind becoming west 10 to 15 mph in the morning.
-Winds could gust as high as 22 mph.
+Mostly clear, with a low around 51.
+Breezy, with a west northwest wind 15 to 20 mph decreasing to 5 to 10 mph in the evening.
+Winds could gust as high as 30 mph.

 Tonight

-Mostly cloudy, with a low around 55.
-West northwest wind 5 to 14 mph becoming east southeast after midnight.
-Winds could gust as high as 21 mph.
+Mostly clear, with a low around 51.
+West wind 6 to 11 mph.

 Thursday

-A 40 percent chance of showers and thunderstorms after noon.
-Increasing clouds, with a high near 81.
-Light and variable wind becoming west 8 to 13 mph in the afternoon.
-Winds could gust as high as 23 mph.
+Sunny, with a high near 86.
+Breezy, with a west wind 5 to 10 mph increasing to 17 to 22 mph in the afternoon.
+Winds could gust as high as 33 mph.

 Thursday Night